engelfrost/svg-input-elements/README.md

 SVG Input Elements
 ==================

-Currently this project implements text areas, similar to HTML `<textarea>`s.
+Currently this project implements text areas, similar in behaviour to HTML `<textarea>` tags.
 You can try it out with ./demo.html (just add jQuery and jQuery SVG and adjust the href values).

 The goal is to implement input elements that feel and behave naturally (i.e. as corresponding HTML input elements etc).